EmilAvramov/django-defense-project/README.md

 8. Access the admin panel at http://localhost:8000/admin/ and use the superuser credentials to log in.

-9. Begin managing the pizza menu and ingredients via the admin panel or web.
+9. Begin browsing/using the app or managing data/users in the admin panel.